idmaja/sameja-compro/README.md

 4. Submit a pull request.

 ## License
 Sameja Compro © 2023 is licensed under CC BY-NC-ND 4.0.
 See the [LICENSE](LICENSE) file for more details.
+To view a copy of this license, visit [LICENSE WEBSITE](https://creativecommons.org/licenses/by-nc-nd/4.0)

 ---